The Rob Giel Research center (RGOc)

 For an overview of all research projects of the Rob Giel Research center please click here.

-The Rob Giel Research center is led by prof. dr. Richard Bruggeman since June 2012.
-He is the successor of prof.dr.
+The Rob Giel Research center is led by Dr. Frederike Jörg since April 2022.
+She is the successor of prof.dr.
+Richard Bruggeman, who is the successor of prof.dr.
 Durk Wiersma, who was one of the founders of the Rob Giel Research center.
 A multi-disciplinary group of 90 staff members, from the Department of Psychiatry as well as from the mental health organizations and consisting of senior and junior researchers, research assistants, physician-researchers and general support personnel including data specialists, are working on the research projects.
 Medical technology assessment specialists from the University Hospital participate in healthcare efficacy and (cost) effectiveness research and implementation programmes.

 - M. (Meike) Bak, coordinator service user involvement